OpenIndiana/oi-docs/docs/handbook/getting-started.md

 In addition to IPS and SVR4 package management tools, it is also possible to use `pkgsrc`.

-For more information about pkgsrc, see the [Joyent package source website](https://pkgsrc.joyent.com/).
+For more information about pkgsrc, see the [MNX pkgsrc website](https://pkgsrc.smartos.org/).

 <div class="caution" markdown="1">
 !!! danger "Caution"